Welcome to Better Trades

 You should always diversify your investments.
-This helps prevent that you take a big loss from one unpredictable event.
+This helps prevent you take a big loss from one unpredictable event.
 Many investors believe that investing in stocks of various kinds means that they are diversified.
 It does not.
 If you want to diversify in the stock market you need to invest in at least 20-30 different companies in different industries.
 Lower brokerage fees have made it possible to buy just a few shares at the time and you can now be invested in a large number of companies even if you only have a small amount of money to invest.

 To be truly diversified you should spread your investments not only over different stocks in different industries but also over other types of financial instruments.
 To be truly diversified you should build a portfolio that contains stocks, bonds, options, currencies and commodities.
 The more diversified you are the more protected you will be from the negative effect of random events.

 You should always keep a percentage of your investments in assets that can be quickly liquidated without any penalty.
-A good example of such assets include popular stocks such as Apple and Google.
+A good example of such assets includes popular stocks such as Apple and Google.
 If you have all your money invested in investments with poor liquidity you might not be able to withdraw money when you need to.
-This might force you to take expensive loans to cover cost you normally should have been able to cover yourself.
+This might force you to take expensive loans to cover costs you normally should have been able to cover yourself.

-Investing money you are going to need soon
+Never invest money you are going to need soon

 It can be very tempting to invest money that you are not going to need for a couple of months in the hope of earning a profit.
 This is not a good idea if this is money you really need.
 It is true that you can make a profit but you might also lose money and be unable to meet your future obligations.
 Money that you need in the short term should never be invested.
-It is better to deposit the money in a bank account where the money is safe and earn a small interest.
+It is better to deposit the money in a bank account where the money is safe and earns a small interest.

 You can ignore this advice if you have large investments and are able to raise the money you need regardless of the outcome of the investment.
-In this situation it can be a good idea to put the money to work as soon as possible.
+In this situation, it can be a good idea to put the money to work as soon as possible.